Bohdan Makuts

-Bohdan Makuts (born 4 April 1960) is a Ukrainian former gymnast who competed in the 1980 Summer Olympics.
+Bohdan Volodymyrovych Makuts (born 4 April 1960) is a Ukrainian former gymnast who competed in the 1980 Summer Olympics.
 He was born in Lviv.
 He was also the all-around silver medalist, vault and rings bronze medallist in the 1981 world championships.
 He was part of the 1979,1981 and 1983 soviet world championship teams, winning one gold and two silver team medals.
 He also became the 1980 world cup all-around champion.